Bloq Validator Addresses

 Slashing occurs when a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
 They and their nominators will get slashed by losing a percentage of their bonded/staked DOT.
-Read more about staking DOT and slashing penalties on the Polkadot network.
+The Polkadot network divides validator misbehavior into four categories:

 The Polkadot protocol locks your DOT while staking.
 Unbonding your staked DOT may take up to 28 days before the Polkadot protocol returns your DOT.